UCML Postgraduate Bursary

 Postgraduate students are the future of the discipline and as a Modern Languages community we seek to offer support to those who have completed their thesis and face what can be a challenging period in seeking employment.
 The production of research-based engagement materials can be developmental, helping to boost the students’ own profile and support their career trajectory.
 The materials will also help to promote the value of Modern Languages research and reinforce the intrinsic link between the study of languages, cultures, and societies.

 The bursary is for £800, to be paid in one instalment.
-There will be two cycles per year, with deadlines in October and March.
+There will be two cycles per year.

 Intended outputs of the funding